-(U) Any communication acquired through the targeting of a person who at the time of targeting was reasonably believed to be a non-United States person located outside the United States but is in fact located inside the United States at the time such communication is acquired or is subsequently determined to be a United States person will be removed from FBI systems upon recognition, unless the Director or Deputy Director of the FBI specifically determines in writing on a communication-by-communication basis that such communication is reasonably believed to contain significant foreign intelligence information, evidence of a crime that has been, is being, or is about to be committed, or information retained for cryptanalytic, traffic analytic, or signal exploitation purposes.
-Notwithstanding the above, if any such communications indicate that a person targeted under section 702 has entered the United States, nothing in these procedures shall prevent the FBI from retaining and providing to the National Security Agency (NSA), Central Intelligence Agency (CIA), or National Counterterrorism Center (NCTC) technical information derived from such communication for purposes of collection avoidance.
+(S//NE) Any communication acquired through the targeting of a person who at the time of targeting was reasonably believed to be a non-United States person located outside the United States but is in fact located inside the United States at the time such communication is acquired or is subsequently determined to be a United States person will be removed from FBI systems upon recognition, unless the Director or Deputy Director of the FBI specifically determines in writing on a communication-by-communication basis that such communication is reasonably believed to contain significant foreign intelligence information, evidence of a crime that has been, is being, or is about to be committed, or information retained for cryptanalytic, traffic analytic, or signal exploitation purposes.
+Notwithstanding the above, if any such communications indicate that a person targeted under section 702 has entered the United States, nothing in these procedures shall prevent the FBI from retaining and providing to the National Security Agency (NSA) and Central Intelligence Agency (CIA) technical information derived from such communication for collection avoidance purposes.